 How to Develop an Effective Meeting Agenda

-A meeting agenda is the list of items that participants hope to accomplish at a meeting.
+A meeting agenda is a list of items that participants hope to accomplish at a meeting.
 The agenda should be distributed in advance of a meeting, minimally 24 hours in advance so that participants have the opportunity to prepare for the meeting.
 Preferably, if possible, the agenda should be available several days before the meeting.

 Developing a Meeting Agenda

 First, identify whether other employees are needed to help you plan the meeting.
-Then, decide what you hope to accomplish by holding the meeting.
-Establish doable goals for your meeting.
+Then, decide what you hope to accomplish by holding the meeting, and establish doable goals for your meeting.
 The goals you set will establish the framework for an effective meeting plan.
-Make certain that you have not planned more than is reasonably achievable within the time frame of your meeting.
+Make certain that you have not planned more than is reasonably achievable within the timeframe of your meeting.

-As Stephen Covey said in the "Seven Habits of Highly Effective People," "Begin with the end in mind."
+As Stephen Covey said in the "The 7 Habits of Highly Effective People," "Begin with the end in mind."
 Your meeting purpose will determine the meeting focus, the meeting agenda, and the meeting participants.

-After determining your overall goal, you or your team need to make the following decisions.
-In addition to the purpose or goal of the meeting, each of these items appears on the meeting agenda:
+After determining your overall goal, you or your team need to make certain decisions.
+In addition to the purpose or goal of the meeting, also include with your agenda:

 - Participants needed in the meeting